Methodology

 Ethnicity

-This information is collected in the ILR and more detail can be found on ILR Specification: Field: Ethnicity.
+This information is collected in the ILR and more detail can be found on ILR Specification: Field: Ethnicity (opens in a new tab).
 The ethnicity breakdowns provided use groupings inline with ILR and ONS published data.

 Age